 There’s no breathing room on your itinerary

 Scheduling every hour of every day is simply exhausting and stressful.
 Unplanned events like delayed flights or canceled tours are part of the reality of vacation.
 If you don’t have room in your itinerary for these moments—and simply ones to just breathe, relax, and take in your surroundings—then you’ll likely face frustration, panic, and stress.
 Not having a jam-packed schedule will also allow you to stop rushing around as usual.
 According to Michelle Gielan, bestselling author of Broadcasting Happiness and founder of the Institute of Applied Positive Research, “a lot of the point of vacation is just to have a break from schedules” and by not rushing from activity to activity you’ll be able “to do whatever you feel like.”
-These Cyber Monday deals will help you save big time on travel.

 You don’t go with the flow